mochimo-in-a-container/mochimo-in-a-container/README.md

 500MB of space is required for normal installation, 1.5GB if you also build portforwarder-rs from scratch (after installation and cleanup container takes 1GB).

+For Windows and macOS users, there is `Vagrantfile` provided.
+You need [`vagrant-vagga`](https://github.com/rrader/vagrant-vagga) plugin installed.

 ## Commands

 - `vagga shell` - run `bash` in the container